thatrobotguy/ABB_IRB_1600_Setup/README.md

 8. Your favorite text editor

 ### In the beginning...
 The first thing you will need to do is set up a static ip address on your ethernet nic.
 In order to network with the robot, you will be connecting your device to an ethernet port on a network switch.
 At the time of writing of this document, this is an 8 port switch sitting on top of the robot controller.
 This switch is expected to be upgraded soon, so ask the prof if you cannot find it.
+This documentation is mainly made up of quick notes and mild scratch work, but I think it gets the idea across.
+I should thank the MQP team for pointing me in the right direction while I created this list of steps.
+If anybody feels there are changes that need to be made, do mention it.
+I have been making updates so that this document looks as clean as possible.
+I also should mention that, since some components are out of order, you should read the document in its entirety before embarking on the installation of ROS Industrial and MoveIt!.
+I hope to have this fixed soon.

 ## Static IP configuring
 In order to set a static ip address, you will first have to know some stuff.